Sweden in the Eurovision Song Contest 2010: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 7 February 2010, a special allocation draw was held which placed each country into one of the two semi-finals.
 Sweden was placed into the second semi-final, to be held on 27 May 2010.

-The running order for the semi-finals was decided through another draw on 23 March 2010 and Slovakia was set to perform in position 6, following the entry from Switzerland and before the entry from Azerbaijan.
+The running order for the semi-finals was decided through another draw on 23 March 2010 and Sweden was set to perform in position 6, following the entry from Switzerland and before the entry from Azerbaijan.
 At the end of the second semi-final, Sweden was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
 This marked the first time that Sweden failed to qualify to the final of the Eurovision Song Contest from a semi-final since the introduction of semi-finals in 2004.
 It was later revealed that Sweden placed eleventh in the semi-final, receiving a total of 62 points.
 Sweden was placed ninth by the public with 64 points and eleventh by the juries with 76 points.

 The two semi-finals and the final were broadcast in Sweden on SVT1 with commentary by Christine Meltzer and Edward af Sillén.
 The three shows were also broadcast via radio on SR P4 with commentary by Carolina Norén and Björn Kjellman.
 The Swedish spokesperson, who announced the top 12-point score awarded by Sweden during the final, was Eric Saade.